-A minimum of 2:2 from a UK Honours degree that contained laboratory or practical components is normally required.
+A minimum of 2:2 in a UK Honours degree that contains laboratory or practical components is normally required.
+Examples of relevant degree subjects include: Engineering, Product Design and Technology, Computing and Digital Technology, Graphic Design, Fashion Design and Technology and Interior Design.
 Equivalent EU/international qualifications are also accepted.
-Other professional qualifications or associated unclassified degree disciplines may be considered on merit and/or with relevant professional experience.
+Applicants who don’t meet these criteria will be considered on a case-by-case basis.
+Other professional qualifications or degree disciplines will be considered on merit and/or with relevant professional experience.
+We may interview you as part of your application.

 Months of entry